blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/The App Hype.md

 This is different from utility software, which performs tasks which the user would like to get done, but don't interact with much.
 For example, Virus Scanners, Backup Utilities, Video Conversion Utilities.

-Windows used to refer to all user-space software as programs, and any system provided applications would
+Windows used to refer to all user-space software as programs, and any system provided applications would be classified as accessories (such as Wordpad, Paint, etc.)